-Learn even more about the treasures you may have found with a visit to the Shell Museum.
+Learn even more about the treasures you found while shelling in South Florida with a visit to the Shell Museum.
 Colorful displays of local shells from Southwest Florida and around the world make this a one-of-a-kind stop.
 NOTE: The Museum is closed for renovations.
 They will reopen in mid-July … and there’s a new aquarium coming in 2020.

 Visit the J.N.
 Ding Darling Wildlife Preserve

 Sanibel’s Ding Darling is one of the nation’s top nature preserves.
 Begin your morning on the informative one-hour tram tour along Wildlife Drive.
 Keep your eyes on the tidal mudflats where you are likely to see pink roseate spoonbills, herons, and egrets, and if you look up, you often see ospreys wheeling in the wind.

 On the east end of the island is where you’ll discover the historic Sanibel Lighthouse (Point Ybel, Periwinkle Way), beach, and fishing pier.
 The lighthouse has been around since 1884.

 Here are a few of our favorite restaurants:

 - Doc Ford’s Rum Bar & Grille for fish tacos

 - Over Easy Café for the stuffed coconut pancakes and sunrise mimosas

 - Bailey’s General Store for the fresh coffee bar and specialty food items, or grab a picnic lunch